zetsux/gin-gorm-clean-starter/README.md

 1. Create the database in PostgreSQL with the name equal to the value of DB_NAME in `.env`
 2. Use the command `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";` on the database terminal

-### Husky Requirements
+### GitHooks Requirements

-> Note : Husky is not mandatory for this starter.
-Only do the steps below if you want to use it.
+> Note : GitHooks is not mandatory for this starter.
+Only do the steps below if you want to apply & use it.

-1. Install husky to GO ENV by executing `go install github.com/automation-co/husky@latest`
-2. Install golangci-lint as the Linter by executing `go install github.com/golangci/golangci-lint@latest`.
+1. Install golangci-lint as the linters aggregator for pre-commit linting by executing `go install github.com/golangci/golangci-lint@latest`.
 Alternatively, you can follow the recommended method, which involves installing the binary from the [official source](https://golangci-lint.run/usage/install/#binaries)
+2. Install commitlint as the conventional commit message checker by executing `go install github.com/conventionalcommit/commitlint@latest`.
+Alternatively, you can follow the recommended method, which involves installing the binary from the [official source](https://github.com/conventionalcommit/commitlint/releases)
-3. Install husky on the local repository by executing `husky install`
+3. Configure your git's hooks path to be linked to the `.githooks` directory on this repository by executing `git config core.hooksPath .githooks`

 ## How to Run?